lucasavila00/beff/web/docs/docs/cli.md

 #### Inputs

 Inputs to your functions are always validated.
-If the types are invalid, a response with the reason why is sent back to the user.
+If the types are invalid, a response with the reason is sent back to the user.

 ##### Example on invalid input